 LEAP runs from November 1 through April 30 each year.
 The Douglas County program is administered through a partnership with Discover Goodwill of Southern & Western Colorado.

-There are different ways you could get money for your family or for children you are raising.
+There are ways you could receive financial assistance for your family or for children you are raising.